 103-Year-Old ‘Basketball Nun’ Sister Jean Dolores Schmidt Releases Memoir

-Set to be released on Feb.
-28, the book will share some of the lessons and wisdom she has accumulated over the course her long life.
+Set to debut on Feb.
+28, the book will share some of the lessons and wisdom she has accumulated over the course of her long life.

 At 103 years old, Sister Jean Dolores Schmidt of the Sisters of Charity of the Blessed Virgin Mary is known by most as simply “Sister Jean” or the “basketball nun.”